Priyagupta31/Student-Grade-Calculator-/README.md

 # Student-Grade-Calculator-
-This program calculates the grade of a student based on the marks entered by user in each subject.
+This program calculates the grade of a student based on the marks entered by user in six subject.

 # Snapshot of program
 ![grade](https://github.com/user-attachments/assets/a72bd562-d1bb-4367-9513-98146717ff47)